GPU-Accelerated X-ray Pulse Profile Modeling: Introduction

-Thermal emission from neutron-star surfaces peaks in the soft X-ray band ($\sim 0.1$--$2 \,\mathrm{keV}$) \citep{zavlin_96,Potekhin_2015}, so precise pulse-profile measurements require high throughput at these energies, sub-microsecond time tagging, and good energy resolution.
-NASA’s \emph{Neutron Star Interior Composition Explorer} (NICER) provides this capability: a $0.2$--$12\,\mathrm{keV}$ bandpass, large effective area at soft X-rays, $\sim 100\,\mathrm{ns}$ absolute timing, and $\sim 10^2\,\mathrm{eV}$ energy resolution near $1\,\mathrm{keV}$ \citep{Gendreau2016,Prigozhin_16}.
-NICER’s primary pulse-profile targets are rotation-powered millisecond pulsars (MSPs), whose highly coherent spin permits phase-folding of long observations to build high signal-to-noise-ratio, energy-resolved waveforms.
+Thermal emission from neutron-star surfaces peaks in the soft X-ray band ($\sim 0.1$--$2 \,\mathrm{keV}$) \citep{zavlin_96,Potekhin_2015} and, thus, obtaining precise pulse profile measurements requires high throughput at these energies, sub-microsecond time tagging, and good energy resolution.
+NASA’s {Neutron Star Interior Composition Explorer} (NICER) provides this capability: a $0.2$--$12\,\mathrm{keV}$ bandpass, large effective area at soft X-rays, $\sim 100\,\mathrm{ns}$ absolute timing, and $\sim 10^2\,\mathrm{eV}$ energy resolution near $1\,\mathrm{keV}$ \citep{Gendreau2016,Prigozhin_16}.
+NICER’s primary pulse profile targets are rotation-powered millisecond pulsars (MSPs), whose highly coherent spin permits phase-folding of long observations to build energy-resolved waveforms with high signal-to-noise ratio.
 Statistical uncertainties then decrease roughly as the square root of the total photon counts (or exposure time).
-Accordingly, NICER has concentrated on a small set of bright, well-characterized MSPs suitable PPM \citep{Bogdanov_19_dataset,Guillot_19_dataset}.
+Accordingly, NICER has concentrated on a small set of bright, well-characterized MSPs that would be suitable for running the PPM \citep{Bogdanov_19_dataset,Guillot_19_dataset}.
+Looking ahead, the upcoming {enhanced X-ray Timing and Polarimetry mission} ({eXTP}), currently planned for launch in the early 2030s, is designed to combine large-area timing, spectroscopy, and polarimetry, and is expected to make PPM an even more powerful probe of neutron-star dense matter \citep{eXTP_Zhang,eXTP_Li,eXTP_Watts}.